RustyRoboticsBV/TilesetBuilder/README.md

 # ZIP Tileset Importer
-An import plugin for the Godot game engine (version 4.4).
+An tileset importer / generator plugin for the Godot game engine (version 4.4).
 It can:
 - Create standard 47-tile "blob" tilesets from a ZIP file that contains separate tile images, so you won't have to do this manually.
 - Generate missing tiles by flipping, rotating or merging other tiles.
-- Augment the tileset with an 88-tile slope tileset, which contains various connection tiles.
+- Augment the tileset texture with an 88-tile slope tileset, which contains various connection tiles.

-The following image types are supported: BMP, PNG, JPG, TGA, WEBP, SVG, DDS, KTX.
-The images in the ZIP files must conform to specific filenames (see the image below).
+The images in the ZIP files must conform to specific filenames in order to be recognized (see the image below).
+Each tile can be provided as either a fully-finished image, or as "parts" images that will be used to generate the tile at import time.

 ## Install Guide
 1. Create a folder called `Addons/ZipTilesetImporter`.